sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 ```

 This means that when you create a new transaction process, you will also
-need to add microcopy for the relevant keys and states in the new
+need to add Marketplace texts for the relevant keys and states in the new
 process.
 You can add the process specific keys either into the
 [bundled marketplace text files in the template](/template/how-to-change-bundled-marketplace-texts/)
 or through the